ajmeyghani/webpack-book/manuscript/chapter3-resolve.md

+# Resolving Modules

+In this chapter we are going to explore how Webpack resolves modules.
+We will also look at the `resolve` configuration and how it can be used to create aliases and define module directories among other options.

 ## Resolving Basics

 Let's spend a little time and see how Webpack resolves modules.
 Let's say we have an entry point like so: